AyushSingh-coder-web/TaskVerse/README.md

 * **Task CRUD Operations:** Seamlessly add, view, edit, and delete tasks.
 * **Smart Categorization & Priority:** Organize tasks with customizable categories and priority levels (High, Medium, Low).
-* **Due Date Tracking:** Integrated calendar and deadline tracking to keep you on schedule.
 * **Search & Filter:** Quickly locate specific tasks using keyword search or dynamic filters (All, Pending, Completed).
 * **Local Storage Persistence:** Your tasks are securely saved in your browser, ensuring no data is lost on refresh.
 * **Responsive Design:** A sleek, mobile-friendly interface optimized for mobile phones, tablets, and desktop displays.